brycie-boy/The_Cosmos/Emic Reality.md

 ## Emic Reality  #

-Emic reality is a term which refers to the unified field made up of all dualistic phenomena—ourselves, other beings, material objects, thoughts, [[Sensation]]s, [[Perception]]s and apparent impressions between the internal and external [[Six sense bases]] which organizes our inchoate experience into meaningful patterns.
+Emic reality is a term which refers to the unified field made up of all dualistic phenomena—ourselves, other beings, material objects, thoughts, [[Sensation]]s, [[Perception]]s and apparent impressions upon the internal [[Six sense bases]] which organizes our inchoate experience into meaningful patterns.
 It is the paradigm or model that people create by talking to each other, or by communicating in any symbolism; the culture of a time or place; the semantic enviroment.
 Every emic reality has its own structure, and imposes structure on raw experience.

 ___